 Do not miss this delicious recipe for semi homemade cinnamon rolls.
 This is a SUPER easy and quick recipe perfect for any morning!

 I first found this recipe in Guideposts magazine several years ago, and was hooked.
-They're delicious, super simple to make, and because they're so easy to make I can mix them out without having to hunt down a recipe.
+They're delicious, easy to make, and because of that, I can mix them out without having to hunt down a recipe.
 (I only have this recipe and my best ever chocolate chip cookies memorized.
 They're so worth it!)

 These take just a tiny bit more work than popping open a can of Pillsbury rolls, are way less expensive than your local Cinnabon, and taste so yummy because they're made at home.